SoftUni-Internal/interactive-content/EN/07-Spring-Essentials/02-Additional-Spring-Functionalities.md

 [slide hideTitle]
 # ModelAttribute
-When the annotation is used at the method level, it indicates the purpose of that method, which is to add one or more model attributes.
+When the annotation is used at the method level, it indicates the **purpose of that method**, which is to add one or more model attributes.

-Such methods support the same argument types as the "request mapping" methods, but they cannot be mapped directly to requests.
+Such methods support the same argument types as the "**request mapping**" methods, but they cannot be mapped directly to requests.

 ```java
 @ModelAttribute